-The New River Valley Disability Resource Center assists individuals with disabilities to live independently.
+The New River Valley Disability Resource Center (NRV DRC) assists individuals with disabilities to live independently.
 The center also serves the community at large by helping to create an environment that is accessible to all.

 The New River Valley Disability Resource Center (NRV DRC) is a newly established Center for Independent Living (CIL), serving the New River Valley.
 We help people with disabilities live independently and work to create an accessible community.